vicinityh2020/vicinity-adapter-barter/README.md

   * invalidate_asset - sets the asset’s state to deleted.
 While the assets on the blockchain cannot be deleted, their state can be removed from the “world state”.
 The asset is still on the ledger.
   * read_assets_by_key_range - when keys are supplied with a natural ordering (1..5, a...z, key1...key5, etc.), the function returns a list of assets whose keys are in the range that is supplied.
-  * read_asset_history - returns the entire transaction history tied to a particular blockchain asset (does not include queries). couchdb_query_assets - allows to run complex couchDB queries.
+  * read_asset_history - returns the entire transaction history tied to a particular blockchain asset (does not include queries).
+  * couchdb_query_assets - allows to run complex couchDB queries.
 Returns a list of assets that satisfy the query supplied.

 # Adapter usage

-Write how to call APIs from barter adapter.
+TODO -> Write how to call APIs from barter adapter.
 Link to test POSTMAN collection.